mez/mez.github.com/_posts/2026-02-17-audio-classification-ssl-deep-dive.md

 tags: [Deep Learning, Audio, Self-Supervised Learning]
 ---

 I went down an audio classification rabbit hole.
-What started as "how hard can ESC-50 be?" turned into a weekend of building CNNs, Transformers, and finally understanding why everyone keeps talking about self-supervised learning.
+What started as "how hard can ESC-50 be?" turned into a weekend of building CNNs, Transformers, and finally catching up on self-supervised learning, only a few years behind everyone else.

 This post documents everything I tried, what worked, what didn't, and the lessons learned.